CollegeHound

 That is where things start to feel overwhelming.

 The most important question is not which platform sounds better.
-It is which path each college uses and how the student will keep every requirement, deadline, and document organized along the way.
+It is which path each college uses and how your student will keep every requirement, deadline, and document organized along the way.
+If you want help thinking through how to organize the whole process, we have a step-by-step guide for that.

-When families have a clear system, students can use the Common App, direct applications, or a mix of both with much more confidence and less stress.
+When families have a clear system, students can use the Common App, direct applications, or a mix of both without the confusion.

 Frequently Asked Questions